Integrating models and data to accelerate engineering

 This model is then used to optimize design or operation, exploring a wide design space rapidly and at low cost, and applying optimization techniques to determine answers directly rather than by trial and error simulation.

 - First-principles modelling, where all relevant phenomena are described to an appropriate level of chemical engineering first principles representation.
 This typically involves detailed mass transfer, heat transfer and reaction equations.

 - Multiscale modelling, where phenomena at all relevant scales are taken into account.
 The diagram on the right shows, for example, the scales that need to be taken into account for a multitubular reactor.
 The phenomena occurring at a microscale in a catalyst pore can have a significant influence on the overall (macroscale) reactor design.

-- Integration with experimental data, by applying a model-targeted experimentation approach to refine the model and at the same time maximise the effectiveness of the experimental programme.
+- Integration with experimental data, by applying a model-targeted experimentation approach to refine the model and at the same time maximize the effectiveness of the experimental programme.

-The guiding principle of model-targeted experimentation is "use experimentation to improve the accuracy of the model (rather than the process itself), then use the model to optimise the process design or operation".
+The guiding principle of model-targeted experimentation is “use experimentation to improve the accuracy of the model (rather than the process itself), then use the model to optimize the process design or operation”.